jd-solanki/vue-framework-guidelines/README.md

 <br />

+- Framework API & Usage Stability should be key as consumer of the UI lib for longer term projects
+- DX & Speed should not get compromised as this allows developing app faster

 ## Component Design

 - Provide both a prop and a named slot for the same data for ultimate flexibility ([Tweet](https://twitter.com/danielkelly_io/status/1742564440287957489) - _tweet image don't use named slot but author mentioned it in thread_)